The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 This article is intended for developers of backup and restore software.
-Data-protection customers should query their backup providers about the issues in this article.
+Data-protection customers can query their backup providers about specific issues in this article.

 For array-based storage, SAN transport is often the best performing choice for backups when running on a physical proxy.
 It is disabled inside virtual machines, so use SCSI HotAdd instead on a virtual proxy.

 SAN transport is not always the best choice for restores.
 It offers the best performance on thick disks, but the worst performance on thin disks, because of round trips through the disk manager APIs, AllocateBlock and ClearLazyZero.
 For thin disk restore, NBDSSL is usually faster, and NBD is even faster.
 Changed Block Tracking (CBT) must be disabled for SAN restores.
 Also, SAN transport does not support writing to redo logs (snapshots or child disks), only to base disks.

 When writing using SAN mode during restore, disk size should be a multiple of the underlying VMFS block size, otherwise writes to the last fraction of a disk will fail.
 For example, if a datastore has 1MB block size and the virtual disk is 16.3MB large, the last 0.3MB will not get written and will fail with the Invalid Argument error.
 Your software must add 0.7MB of zeroes to complete the block.
 This caveat does not apply to eager-zeroed thick disk.